Path Integration

 Bases: object

-get_spawn_position(rel_pos: ndarray, rel_angle: ndarray) Tuple[ndarray, ndarray]
+get_spawn_position(rel_pos: ndarray, rel_angle: ndarray) tuple[ndarray, ndarray]

 update_cam_pos(physics: dm_control.mjcf.Physics, fly_pos: ndarray) None